FitzRoyX/nesrip/README.md

 ## About

-This tool extracts graphics from NES roms into modern PNG tilesheets.
+This tool extracts 8x8 tile graphics from NES roms into modern PNG tilesheets.
 It has drag-n-drop and command-line functionality.
 The database, when completed, will effectively document every game's graphics locations, bitplane type, pattern type, compression type, and palettes.
 It has powerful features like a colorizer and tile deduplicator.
 Future map and sprite definition tools using these modernized sheets are planned.

 ## Supported compilers
 * [TCC](https://github.com/TinyCC/tinycc)